The Moth Diaries (film): Critical response

 The Moth Diaries received primarily negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 100 critics, indicating "generally unfavorable" reviews.

-Neil Young of The Hollywood Reporter criticised the films lack of narrative suspense and overall inert storytelling, stating that "The Moth Diaries is about as scary and menacing as the harmless lepidoptera in the film’s title."
+Neil Young of The Hollywood Reporter criticised the films lack of narrative suspense and overall inert storytelling, stating that "The Moth Diaries is about as scary and menacing as the harmless lepidoptera in the film's title."
 Lisa Schwarzbaum of Entertainment Weekly awarded the film an average C rating, writing that it "defeats Harron's talent for exploring darkness on the edge of kinkiness."
 The Toronto Stars Linda Barnard similarly found the film's storytelling inconsistent, adding: "While there’s plenty of promise, there’s no payoff with this would-be horror.
 A usually brave filmmaker, Harron seems to be holding back with The Moth Dairies, with the exception of one impactful fantasy scene where it literally rains blood."

 Jeanette Catsoulis of The New York Times wrote favorably of the film, noting that it "dances on the border between hallucination and reality without fully committing to either.
 Yet the film’s narrative frailties are offset by impeccable performances and a consistently eerie tone, helped along by a location as forbidding as the Overlook."
 Writing for Movieline, Stephanie Zacharek noted that the film felt restrained, but praised it for its visuals and atmosphere and awarded it a seven out of ten rating.
 Richard Corliss of Time similarly lauded the atmosphere, noting that Harron "gets the superficial ambiance right: the school is dusty, with motes and moths fuzzing up the screen, and every night seems to have a full moon.
 But she sucks the psychic juice out of this tale, leaving only the pulp.
 She includes just enough glimpses of exposed flesh and violent death to earn the film an R rating, not enough to weave an entrancing spell."

 On 4 May 2015, Scout Tafoya of RogerEbert.com included the film in his video series "The Unloved", where he highlights films which received mixed to negative reviews yet he believes to have artistic value.
 He stated that "unlike other young-adult adaptations, the ritual and hardship of being in high school is never edged out by the supernatural goings-on; Rebecca and her friends worry about boys and grades as much as vampires ...
 Harron was attempting to communicate honestly with teens and pre-teen girls, to make a movie with characters and situations they might recognize."
 Tafoya further added, "Where the world refuses to stop turning just because crisis mounts for one girl, and thanks to a careless if not downright malicious marketing and distribution strategy, its audience never got a chance to watch it alongside Twilight sequels or Marvel movies ...
 The film industry is only just learning it can't get away with ignoring women of all ages."